The customer is not always right

-Another thought on applying business ideas to marriage.
-I have always disliked the phrase “The customer is always right”.
-After 20 years of making a living providing others with what they want (fine woodworking, then landscape and irrigation) I know that what the customer wants is not always right – sometimes it’s guaranteed to fail, sometimes it’s not going to make them happy, and sometimes it violates legal regulations (and then there is just bad taste, which one has to live with).
+I’ve always disliked the phrase “The customer is always right”.
+After 20 years of making a living providing others with what they want (fine woodworking, then landscape and irrigation) I know that what the customer wants is not always right.
+Sometimes it’s guaranteed to fail, sometimes it’s not going to make them happy, and sometimes it violates legal regulations (and then there’s just bad taste, which one has to live with).
 I realise the saying is about giving the customer what they want, and to a point it’s valid – but I don’t see it as good customer service to give someone something that won’t work, won’t satisfy them, or might get then in trouble with the law.
 Unless you just want to make a sale, don’t care about your reputation, and don’t expect to ever sell to the customer again, I think it’s wise to let them know when what they want is not right.
 I also think you have a moral obligation to do this no matter what.
-Pretending the customer is always right is bad for them, and for your business.
+Pretending the customer is always right is bad for them and for your business.
 It may be easy, but it’s not smart.